joshcanhelp/josh-to-11/content/md/post/34-html-emails-the-last-word-until-everything-changes-again.md

 Permission is king.
 If you didn’t get someone’s permission before you sent the email then it is probably considered spam.
 There are a lot of companies out there just yelling their name and products and, at best, they’re getting lost in the chaos.
 At worst, they’re generating negative attention for themselves.
 When it comes to marketing, bad attention isn’t just attention, it’s a brand killer.

 Quality above quantity of recipients.
 If you have a list of 5,000 people that may not have heard of you before and might have interests that match your product, you have little more than a bullhorn and a crowd.
 If you have a list of 150 people that know what you’re offering and want to hear more, you have a captivated audience.
 It’s easy to assume that all people need to hear is what you’re offering and they’ll come running.
-The fact is, if there’s any sort of negative connotation to your brand (for example, showing up unnannounced in their email box), they’re not going to want what you’re selling.
+The fact is, if there’s any sort of negative connotation to your brand (for example, showing up unannounced in their email box), they’re not going to want what you’re selling.
 Strive for targeted lists of interested people instead of just bigger ones.

 At the very least, your emails need to be relevant to your recipients.
 If someone signs up for a specific newsletter or a specific notification list, that does not mean they want everything that your institution can send out.
 Send less emails with better, more relevant content and you’ll see better conversion rates.
 In the same vein, if you can personalize emails, do it.
 Most HTML sending services allow you to input the names of your recipients (along with other variables) so take advantage.

 Mass HTML email senders have been likened to a “loaded gun.”
 First, there’s nothing stopping you from spamming thousands of people, on purpose or accidentally.
-All it takes is one bad batch and your domain might get blacklisted from your recipients’ email cients.
+All it takes is one bad batch and your domain might get blacklisted from your recipients’ email clients.
 This is definitely a bad thing; getting blacklisted from Hotmail or Gmail means you’ve lost the ability to send to millions of people.
 The responsibility to send out relevant, targeted emails to the right people is yours.

 A good thing to keep in mind, along with the other points so far, is that these bulk emails (or any emails) cannot be recalled once they are sent.
 It’s easy to shoot off an email to a co-worker or a friend and correct yourself later but it’s not possible with big email campaigns.